qba73/wazuh/README.md

 # wazuh
-A Go client library for Wazuh - The Open Source Security Platform API
+`wazuh` is a Go client library for [Wazuh](https://wazuh.com) - The Open Source Security Platform API